Super ShowDown (2020): Background

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-After the first Super Show-Down was held in Australia, Super ShowDown became one of the recurring pay-per-view (PPV) and WWE Network events for the Saudi Arabian partnership in 2019.
-A third Super ShowDown, and subsequently the fifth event in the Saudi Arabian partnership, was officially announced during the 2020 Royal Rumble.
-It was scheduled to be held at the Mohammed Abdu Arena on the Boulevard in Riyadh on February 27, 2020, and feature wrestlers from the Raw and SmackDown brand divisions.
+After the first Super Show-Down was held in Australia in 2018, Super ShowDown (restylized without the dash) became one of the recurring pay-per-view (PPV) and livestreaming events for the Saudi Arabian partnership in 2019.
+A third Super ShowDown, and the fifth overall event in the Saudi Arabian partnership, was officially announced during the 2020 Royal Rumble.
+It was scheduled to be held at the Mohammed Abdu Arena on the Boulevard in Riyadh on Thursday, February 27, 2020, and feature wrestlers from the Raw and SmackDown brand divisions.
+The main card aired at 8:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time) on traditional PPV worldwide and was available to livestream on the WWE Network.

-On January 30, 2020, wrestling journalist Mike Johnson reported that Hulk Hogan would make an appearance at the event.
-Prior to the event, The Undertaker was seen arriving with other WWE personnel at the airport in Riyadh.
+On January 30, 2020, wrestling journalist Mike Johnson of PWInsider reported that WWE Hall of Famer Hulk Hogan would make an appearance at the event.
+Prior to the event, The Undertaker, who was not announced for the event, was seen arriving with other WWE personnel at the airport in Riyadh.